 The City of Greenville Recreation and Parks Department will continue to follow the guidelines provided by state and local health officials to help staff determine the status of indoor public facilities, departmental programs and events.
 Here are the latest updates:

 - The Jaycee Park Center for Arts & Crafts is open by appointment only.
-The operating hours through the end of June will be Monday–Friday, 10 a.m.– 4 p.m. and Saturday, 12–4 p.m.
+The operating hours are currently Monday–Friday, 10 a.m.– 4 p.m. and Saturday, 12–4 p.m.
 Appointments are available for 1.75 hour time slots on a first-come, first-served basis.
 Appointments are available for Pottery Club Members in the Throwing Room and Glaze Room.
 Appointments are available for patrons in the Craft/Sewing Room and Paint Room.
 Call (252) 329-4567.

 - River Park North outside park amenities are open.
 The Stasovich Nature Center remains closed until further notice.